epsilonhalbe/Talks/Cryptalk/Readme.md

 ------------------------------

 1. Everything has a type
-2. Every number has a bit-size
+2. Every number has a bit size

 ~~~haskell
  12 : [8]
 ~~~

-this number `12` is represented as 8-bit number.<br>
+This number `12` is represented as 8-bit number.<br>
 You can find out about the type of something by

 ~~~haskell